MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 # Deploy Microsoft 365 Apps with Microsoft Configuration Manager (current branch)

-Follow the steps in this article to deploy Microsoft 365 Apps to client computers from by using Microsoft Configuration Manager (current branch).
+Follow the steps in this article to deploy Microsoft 365 Apps to client computers by using Microsoft Configuration Manager (current branch).

 ## Before you begin